neoarz/Countdown-App/README.md

 # Countdown App (Inspired by the Movie "Countdown")

-Welcome to the **Countdown App**, inspired by the chilling concept from the movie *Countdown*.
-This app allows users to set a countdown timer that creates an air of suspense and urgency, just like in the movie.
+Welcome to the **Countdown App**, inspired by the app from the movie *Countdown*.
+This app a sets a different time for every individual "until death" in the movie.

 ---